wbushey/wbushey.github.io/_posts/2009-06-29-the-first-month.md

 </h3>

 <p style="margin-bottom: 0in;">
   The first few days of the month were spent settling in at Berkman and getting my new(ish) laptop ready for work.
 By Thursday I was ready to get down to business.
-Well, it just so happened that Thursday was launch day for the <a href="http://www.eff.org" target="_blank">EFF</a>&#8216;s latest project, <a href="http://www.tosback.org" target="_blank">TOSBack</a>.
+Well, it just so happened that Thursday was launch day for the <a href="http://www.eff.org" target="_blank">EFF</a>'s latest project, <a href="http://www.tosback.org" target="_blank">TOSBack</a>.
 I spent Thursday afternoon playing around with TOSBack and finding out as much as I could about it.
 I then spent the next few days running around like a chicken with its head cut off; TOSBack does half of what I was going to do.
-I thought to myself, &#8220;well what do I do now?&#8221;
+I thought to myself, "well what do I do now?"
 </p>

 <p style="margin-bottom: 0in;">